kirchner/elm-cldr/README.md

 plural form, the CLDR specification takes into account the actual string representation of the number.
-For example in English, one has `"There is 1 second left."` but `"There are 1.0 seconds left."`  The proposed PluralRules api only provides a function [select](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/PluralRules/select) which takes a **number** and returns the plural form, so the distinction between `"1"` and `"1.0"` is not possible.
+For example in English, one has `"There is 1 second left."` but `"There are 1.0 seconds left."`  The proposed PluralRules API only provides a function [select](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/PluralRules/select) which takes a **number** and returns the plural form, so the distinction between `"1"` and `"1.0"` is not possible.